Penlink is a proposed alternative route between the Whangaparaoa Peninsula and State Highway 1 (SH1) at Redvale.

 For construction of Penlink to commence, the Resource Management processes must be completed and funding needs to be approved and prioritised in the Regional Land Transport Plan (RLTP).

 Auckland Council has publicly notified the Notice of Requirement for an Alteration to Designation 167 – Weiti Crossing (Penlink) and submissions are open until 2 April 2015.
-Submissions will be reviewed and a Council hearing held later in the year (to be confirmed).
+Submissions were reviewed and a Council hearing held from 22 - 24 September 2015.

 - Designation approved in 2001, based on a two-lane road.